m--isometric composition operators on directed graphs with one circuit: Subnormality of Cauchy dual of --isometry

 The following important result is a direct consequence of Theorem~\ref{th:m-iso-branches} and Proposition~\ref{prop:analiticity}.

 \begin{cor} If $\eqref{def:composition-operator}$ holds and $\cf\in\B[L^2(\mu)]$ is an $m$--isometry for $m\ge 2$, then $\cf$ is analytic. \end{cor}

-In what follows we investigate whether the Cauchy dual of $\cf$ with $\phi$ given by $\eqref{def:composition-operator}$ is subnormal.
-The notion of the Cauchy dual of an operator was introduced by Shimorin in \cite{shimorin-2001} and it is related to the Wold-type decomposition and the wandering subspace property.
+In what follows we investigate whether the Cauchy dual operator of a composition operator on a directed graph with on circuit is subnormal.
+The notion of the Cauchy dual operator was introduced by Shimorin in \cite{shimorin-2001} on the occasion of study of the Wold-type decomposition and the wandering subspace property.
 Recently, these topics have been very popular and authors established interesting results (see e.g. \cite{A-C-T-2018,A-C-J-S-2017,B-S-2018}).
-In particular, there is still an open problem of determining a characterization of subnormality of the Cuachy dual of a $2$--isometry.
+In particular, there is still an open problem of determining a characterization of subnormality of the Cauchy dual operator of a $2$--isometry.
 Anand et al. provided two sufficient conditions under which $2$--isometric operator satisfies the above property, namely, the kernel condition (see \cite[Theroem 3.3]{A-C-J-S-2017}) and $\Delta_T$--regularity (see \cite[Theorem~4.5]{A-C-J-S-2017}).
-In what follows, we characterize when operators $\cf$ satisfy these properties.
+In what follows, we also characterize when composition operators on directed graphs with one circuit satisfy these properties.